YohanaJ/Functional_Regions/README.md

 ### Running the Analysis
 Functional Distance Calculation (Julia)
-Navigate to the functional_distance directory.
+Navigate to the `functional_distance` directory.
 Run the Julia script to calculate the functional distances.

+**Note:** For our data, the script may take approximately **2 hours** to complete on a typical desktop computer, depending on the system's performance.

 ### Clustering and Visualization (R)